Juvenile Defense

 Your child deserves a future, not a rap sheet.

 Nothing can prepare a parent for that call.
-When your child has been arrested for a crime, you must not only think about his or her immediate needs.
+When your child has been arrested or investigated for a crime, you must not only think about his or her immediate needs.
 Where are they?
 Are they hurt?
 Are they being treated well?
 Are they scared?
-These are all legitimate concerns, however, you must also think about their future and how a criminal record could impact their life forever.
+These are all legitimate concerns, however, you must also think about their future and how a juvenile delinquency case could impact their life well into adulthood.

 • Arraignment and detention procedures and hearings